lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-10-13-Fib-example.md

 <span class="keyword1"><span class="command">qed</span></span> <span class="operator">auto</span>
 </pre>

 This undoubtedly cryptic code already tells us what formal proofs can look like.
-We can see that it an induction and that the third case has been singled out for special treatment.
+We can see that it's an induction and that the third case has been singled out for special treatment.
 The list of identifiers in the penultimate line are the names of known facts used to prove the induction step.
 The base cases are proved automatically (`qed auto`).
 Even the induction step was proved automatically.
 Isabelle has a subsystem, [sledgehammer](https://isabelle.in.tum.de/dist/doc/sledgehammer.pdf), that can analyse a statement to be proved and actually generate Isabelle proof text to prove it.
 The penultimate line, which contains the heart of the proof, was given to us for free.
+Sledgehammer can be called using a single mouse click.

 To run this example yourself, you need to install [Isabelle](https://isabelle.in.tum.de/) (it's easy!) and perhaps read some [introductory documentation](https://isabelle.in.tum.de/dist/Isabelle2021/doc/prog-prove.pdf).
 The file containing this example can be downloaded [here](https://lawrencecpaulson.github.io/Isabelle-Examples/Fibonacci.thy).